oscoder/kotache/README.md

 ## Partials

-Partials are loaded automatically likes as the rules of template.
+Partials are loaded automatically also like the rules of the templates.
 So if you reference `{{>foobar}}` in your template, it will look for that partial in `views/partials/foobar.mustache`.

 # Layouts

 Kotache supports layouts.
-To use, just add a `views/layout.mustache` file (a simple one is already provided), and through to setting the protected property _layout in the kotache, like as $this->_layout = 'admin', it will search for the admin.mustache file from the 'views/layouts/' folders automatically.
+To use, just add a `views/layout.mustache` file (a simple one is already provided), and through to setting the protected property _layout in the kotache, like as $this->_layout = 'admin', it will search for the admin.mustache file from the 'views/layouts/' folder automatically.
 You'll probably want to put a `$title` property in your view class.
 The layout should include a `{{>content}}` partial to render the body of the page.

 # Additional Information